LukeGarnham/FC-Index-MS2/README.md

 ![Console Log Error](assets/images/console-log-error.png)

 I raised this with Code Institute's Student Care team.
-The lead assessor have me dispension to make changes post submission stating that: "The console error issue stems from the API adding CORS, and thus it may not be easy for the student to rectify the same, but we are willing to give them a chance to work around it as this seems to be a genuine problem from the API side and not the student's fault."
+The lead assessor gave me dispension to make changes post submission stating that: "The console error issue stems from the API adding CORS, and thus it may not be easy for the student to rectify the same, but we are willing to give them a chance to work around it as this seems to be a genuine problem from the API side and not the student's fault."

 I spent some time looking for a solution and worked with my mentor and tutor support.
 Tutor support suggested prefixing the API url with "https://cors-anywhere.herokuapp.com/" but this did not solve the issue.